Waves, Crystals and Chaos

 Trapped One Dimensional Cellular Automata

 Trapped One Dimensional Cellular Automata occur in rules of the Edge category which exhibit long period oscillation.
 They also occur in maze patterns trapped in straight maze sections.
-Maize patterns produce two different One Dimensional Cellular Automata, one with each state as the CA and the other providing the background.
+Maize patterns produce One Dimensional Cellular Automata with cells changing state in a row or column.
+They also have more complex oscillators at right angle junctions.
 An example is H08D(H172) shown in F#55.
-In a universe 24 cells square with a random seed of "112" it has a period of 84 generations after 1,367 generations.
-It has 6 trapped oscillators with periods of 6, 12, 14 and 28 generations.
-These act like Rule 178.
+In a universe 24 cells square with a random seed of "113" it has a period of 1,260 generations after 1,657 generations.
+It has 7 trapped oscillators with periods of 2, 6, 14, 20 and 126 generations.
+The row or column oscillators act like Rule 178.
 T#3 lists the rules and the State Symmetric rules that generate them.
 Seeds that create trapped One Dimensional Cellular Automata on a boundary can be constructed that create sort sections of known patterns so that adding seeds together the result can be predicted.

 An orthogonal boundary can support a classical 2 state one dimensional CA. A diagonal boundary has a more complex neighbourhood structure.
 H150 also supports 60 degree diagonal bands which have even more complex neighbourhood structures on their boundaries see F#49.